vishaldpatel/jobstats/README.md

+In order to run this, clone / download the repository.
+CD into the directory and run:
+> npm install
+> yarn start

+If your web browser doesn't already open, then go to http://localhost:3000/ and the app will begin to load.
+It takes some time initially, but then you should be able to filter with ease.

 7/18/2019:
   The new direction is good.
   We're going to download all the job posts and store them as static json files on server.